 5. Best for New Shooters: Ruger American

 For the last entry on this list, we’re going with something a little bit different.
-Rather than a rifle meant to take game or hit targets at 1000 yards, we think it’s important to consider rifles that make it easy for new shooters to embrace the sport.
+Rather than a rifle meant to take game or hit targets at 1000 yards, we think it’s essential to consider rifles that make it easy for new shooters to embrace the sport.

-This .22 bolt action rifle from Ruger will help you new shooter start off right.
-There are a few advantages to training with a rifle like this.
-First and foremost, you can load it one round at a time, which will make it much safer for new or skittish shooters, and help them take their time.
+This bolt action rifle from Ruger will help your new shooter start right.
+There are a few advantages to training with a gun like this.
+First and foremost, you can load it one round at a time, which will make it much safer for new or skittish shooters and help them take their time.

 The .22 LR round doesn’t have much recoil – so it helps new shooters avoid anticipating the shot.
-This is a rifle we wish we had learned on years ago.
-It comes in a durable black finish and an embedded stock makes that makes it a solid all rounder.
+This is a rifle we wish we had learned about years ago.
+It comes in a durable black finish and an embedded stock makes that makes it a solid all-rounder.
 For training or for small game, it would be hard to beat the Ruger American.

 Why get a bolt action rifle in the 21st century?